Cherokee removal: Georgia and the Cherokee Nation

+While political disagreements eventually led Georgia to formally disband the Georgia Guard the use of force did not end there.
+Georgia's move was not a retreat from military enforcement but in fact an escalation to a larger more organized army.
+Heightened anxiety among white settlers in the late 1830s prompted calls for greater military protection with residents insisting that “the time has arrived when it is indispensable to the safety of the people and property.”
+Many threatened to flee with their families unless more troops were deployed.
+They described the Cherokees resistance as “bold, saucy, and stubborn.”
+In response, state and federal authorities planned a larger gathering of armed men, sending “two thousand armed Georgians… into the very heart of the Cherokee Nation.”
+Officials claimed these forces were meant “to give security to our citizens; to overawe the revengeful spirit of the lawless portion of the Indians… to protect your families, neighborhoods, and the people of each county.”
+This finalized the use of state intimidation and directly paved the way for the forced removal of the Cherokee from their own land.

 When Georgia moved to extend state laws over Cherokee tribal lands in 1830, the matter went to the U.S. Supreme Court.
 In Cherokee Nation v.
 Georgia (1831), the Marshall court ruled that the Cherokee were not a sovereign and independent nation, and therefore refused to hear the case.
 However, in Worcester v.
 State of Georgia (1832), the Court ruled that Georgia could not impose laws in Cherokee territory, since only the national government – not state governments – had authority in Indian affairs.

 President Andrew Jackson has often been quoted as defying the Supreme Court with the words, "John Marshall has made his decision; now let him enforce it!"
 Jackson probably never said this, but he was fully committed to the policy.
 He had no desire to use the power of the national government to protect the Cherokee from Georgia, since he was already entangled with states' rights issues in what became known as the nullification crisis.
 With the Indian Removal Act of 1830, the U.S. Congress had given Jackson authority to negotiate removal treaties, exchanging Indian land in the East for land west of the Mississippi River.
 Jackson used the dispute with Georgia to put pressure on the Cherokee to sign a removal treaty.